Appendix A

 Purpose And Scope

-Within the Exploit Paths framework, a proof of concept is not mainly a demo of cleverness.
-It is a validation instrument.
+Within the Exploit Paths framework, a proof of concept is best understood as a validation experiment, not as a demo of cleverness.

 Its job is to confirm whether a candidate route survives real conditions strongly enough to support a claim about reachability and impact.